-Manage your connections in PowerApps
+Manage connections in canvas apps

-Your app's data connection can connect to SharePoint, SQL Server, Office 365, OneDrive for Business, Salesforce, Excel, and many other data sources.
+Your canvas app's data connection can connect to SharePoint, SQL Server, Office 365, OneDrive for Business, Salesforce, Excel, and many other data sources.

 Your next step after this article is to display and manage data from the data source in your app, as in these examples: